 To test this on yourself, ask yourself “do I have the hypotheses” before conducting any meaningful problem space-focused research method.
 If you do, say hello to your ego, here it is and you should question it.

-You might have a sense about first problems, but digital products are solving problems within problems, which you cannot know if you didn’t explore deeper before you created your opinion.
+You might have a sense of first problems, but digital products are solving problems within problems, which you cannot know if you didn’t explore deeper before you created your opinion.
 This is when we can use listening sessions to get valuable insight by purely listening.
 As the name suggests, for this type of interview we won’t be preparing questions and structure, because we don’t know what the structure is in the first place — it is too early.
 If we think we do, we are probably wrong.
 Rather, we will have the underlying topic in mind and let the conversation show the structure.

 Benefits of listening sessions